Q: What is paracord?

 Q: Where can I learn to make my own bracelets?

 A: The University of YouTube is an excellent resource for Learning how to make paracord bracelets and other items.
 Some of our favorite weavers on YouTube and Instagram are "Weavers of Eternity" and "Paracord Guild".

 Q: My bead is loosing its polished shine, what's happening?

 A: We use a few different materials in our products, and they respond differently to wear and tear.
 We try to be transparent in the descriptions of which materials are used, so please read them before ordering.
 In short, the following applies:

 -Paracord: We use American made paracord from Atwood Rope or Paracord.eu.
 It is the highest quality commercial paracord on the market.
 Still, it will tighten or loosen a bit depending on knotting and use.
 Also, with time, colors will fade slightly

 -Brass and copper beads: Brass and copper looses shine with age, but can easily be polished back to its original look.
 Check the internet on how to restore shine to brass and it will last a lifetime.
 Many consider the change of color and the development of a patina as an additional value and proof of its uniqueness.

 The rhinos, wolves, king of the dead and other highest quality beads are plated using electroplating and coated which means the color will not wear off or loose shine.

--Stainless steel: Many of our clasps and beads are stainless steel.
+-Stainless steel: Some of our clasps and beads are stainless steel.
 This is a very durable material which stands the test of time

 -Colored metal: Only our black shackle is colored rather than plated.
 It is stainless steel covered with black pain using a special process to make the color last longer.
 Still, the color can be damaged by scraping agains walls or throwing it in your bag together with keys or other metal objects.